 Historic Sexual Offences Lawyers - Manchester

-Specialist Historic Sex Offence Defence Solicitors
+Historic Sex Offence Defence Solicitors

 Historic sexual offence cases have been in the media frequently in recent years and, as awareness of the issue has grown, so have the number of cases prosecuted.

 Emotive and complex, historic abuse cases are some of the most difficult cases for all involved.
-Due to the nature of the allegations and time that has passed, many cases are decided by the word of one person against another.
+Due to the nature of the allegations and the time that has passed, many cases are decided by the word of one person against another.
 Courts and juries must assess the arguments with very little or no corroboration or forensic evidence to support either side.

 As with any sexual offence, historic offence allegations are taken extremely seriously.
 The process is often traumatic for a person accused of having committed these types of offences.
-We understand that being arrested is a harrowing experience and that such allegations alone can be life changing.
+We understand that being arrested is a harrowing experience and that such allegations alone can be life-changing.

 We know that many individuals accused of committing these types of offences are often of good character with no previous experience of the criminal courts.
 If you are facing allegations of a sexual nature, it is crucial that you seek advice from a legal firm with specialist knowledge in this area of law.
 It is vital that you have the very best legal team from the outset.
 You will need robust representation at the earliest opportunity.

 Clifford Johnston & Co has over 35 years’ experience of advising and representing clients accused of historic sexual offences.
-We have an impressive record of not guilty verdicts in the Crown Court and will do what is necessary to defend you career, reputation, and liberty.
+We have an impressive record of not guilty verdicts in the Crown Court and will do what is necessary to defend your career, reputation, and liberty.

 Our experienced Sexual Offence Solicitors know how to persuade juries that a complainant may not be a genuine victim and we know that many complaints are malicious.
-We will also seek to persuade the jury that your personal circumstances, your character, and reputation is simply incompatible with such allegations.
+We will also seek to persuade the jury that your personal circumstances, your character, and your reputation is simply incompatible with such allegations.

 We understand how to best handle complex sexual offences cases and have the expertise to advise you throughout your case.